Teyana Taylor Gave Low-Rise Jeans Her Stamp Of Approval

-The return of low-rise jeans is no longer a rumor, and Teyana Taylor’s latest look is proof.
+The return of low-rise jeans is no longer a rumour, and Teyana Taylor’s latest look is proof.

 On Tuesday, the singer was spotted filming the movie A Thousand And One in Harlem, wearing a red crop top, a pair of New York City’s beloved Timberland boots, and low-rise jeans.
 The look was straight out of the early aughts, with the addition of (I cannot believe I’m typing this) a beeper strapped to a pocket.